-Level C Veterinarians will be an experienced Veterinarian who is Board certified, suitable for or already registered as a specialist in Small Animal Surgery.
-They will make a significant contribution to the practice at a national level.
+Level C Veterinarians will be an experienced Veterinarian and will make a significant contribution to the practice at a national level.
 They provide a significant amount of leadership and guidance to more junior Veterinarians.
-Further, they make independent and original contributions to teaching, research and/or scholarly activities and hold a strong record of published work or other demonstrated scholarly activities.
+Further they make independent and original contributions to teaching, research and/or scholarly activities and hold a strong record of published work or other demonstrated scholarly activities.